 Dutch oven size for 2?
 I believe this size Dutch oven is only just large enough for 2 people’s leftovers for a lunch depending on portion sizes.
 It is excellent for either side dishes, vegetables, beans, small roasts, desserts, and sauces.

 I think a family of 2 or 3 should really consider a 6-quart Dutch oven as this would then not be too large but you would have plenty of room for roasts as well as room to stir stews and the like.

 6 quarts – 12 inches – 20 pounds

 If you are wanting reasonably sized pot roasts I do not think this size will be large enough.
-But if it is stews, casseroles, beans, desserts depending on portion sizes you may well have those all-important leftovers.
+But if it is stews, casseroles, beans, or desserts depending on portion sizes you may well have those all-important leftovers.

 Also, this option is probably the best if you do not think you would be able to carry a fully laden 7-quart Dutch oven.

 7 quarts – 12 inches – 21.5 pounds

 This size Dutch oven is large enough for brisket, pot roasts, at least 7 stuffed peppers, and usually enough stew or casserole for a lunch the next day.